TaniaS-LV/Python-for-Fun/prioritizing_words/README.md

 That's how I optimize my learning process to learn languages faster!

 ## Program
-To help myself with this process, I wrote a Python program (using OOP, which was an interesting challenge for me) doing the followinf.
+To help myself with this process, I wrote a Python program (using OOP, which was an interesting challenge for me) doing the following.

 ### Defining word frequency
 With the help of **web scraping of Collins dictionary** I find out the frequency of any word (that's a truly amazing resource, I wish they develop it for more languages in the future).